PGCE - Secondary - English

 What qualifications will you need?

-- Honours degree (2:2) or equivalent, or higher, in English Language or Literature, or a very closely related subject
+equivalent qualification, in English Language or Literature, or a very closely related subject.

 For further information contact email@example.com